 - Written and spoken Kurdish and Arabic language skills, with English a plus

 - Experience working with survivors of conflict and rights violations such as IDPs, refugees, and survivors of SGBV and torture

 - Excellent interpersonal skills including the ability to gain trust and build relationships with team members and clients

 - Ability to work in a stressful setting and adapt quickly to changing environment

-Please e-mail the following in one PDF to email@example.com using “Psychologist” and Your FULL NAME” as the subject of your e-mail.
+- Send one PDF with your cover letter, CV, and contact information for 3 references to email@example.com using “Psychologist” as the subject of your e-mail.